 Temporal comparison of e-scooter demand and transit service level

-Figure 3a shows the distribution of e-scooter trips per hour for an average weekday and weekend end.
+Figure 3a shows the distribution of e-scooter trips per hour for an average weekday and weekend.
 Figure 3b shows average service level index per hour for e-scooter trip origins for an average weekday and weekend day.

 A comparison of these graphics illustrates that :

-Both weekday and weekend hours of midnight to 4a.m. represent hours where transit service is low but e-scooter demand is relatively high (see blue hour highlight in Figure 3).
-The implication is that e-scooters are filling a temporal early hour gap in transit service; hence acting to fill the gap and acting in a complementary way to transit
+Both weekday and weekend hours of midnight to 4a.m. represent hours where transit service is low but e-scooter demand is relatively high (see blue highlight in Figure 3).
+The implication is that e-scooters are filling a temporal early morning gap in transit service and acting in a complementary way to transit.

-In general for all other hours; transit service level is high at a similar period to when e-scooter demand is high.
-However there is no particular link to the weekday a.m. or p.m. peak service level and e-scooter demand.
+In general for all other hours, transit service level is high at a similar period to when e-scooter demand is high.
+However, in the morning peak transit service increases significantly without a significant jump in e-scooter use.

-In general, lower transit service level on weekends is matched by higher per hour demand by e-scooters.
+In general, lower transit service level on weekends is mirrored by higher per hour demand by e-scooters.